Mabetex Group: Kazakhstan

 Mabetex has been working in Kazakhstan, where it played an important role in the construction of the capital Astana.
-The company has, as of 2009, built almost 40 % of the buildings in Nur-Sultan, on more than 1,000,000 m2 of land.
+The company has, as of 2009, built almost 40% of the buildings in Nur-Sultan, on more than 1,000,000 m2 of land.
 Among them were the new Ak Orda Presidential Palace, located on the left bank of the Ishim River, the ministry of foreign affairs, the concert and theatre hall, the Opera house, a hospital, the Saryarka Velotreck ice-hockey stadium, and the main terminal of the Nursultan Nazarbayev International Airport.

 Switzerland

 Mabetex has been active in Switzerland since 1991.
-The Group's first work was the Kazakh embassy building, located in a residential area of Geneva.
+The group's first project was the Kazakh embassy building, located in a residential area of Geneva.
 The building houses several offices and conference rooms.
 Among other works, Mabetex has completed the Swiss Diamond Hotel, a luxury five-star hotel located in Lugano.
 Furthermore, Mabetex has reconstructed the five-star hotel Fluela in Davos, and the new Romantica Residence building complex in Melide-Lugano.

 Kosovo and Albania

 The Mabetex Group in Kosovo was involved in the reconstruction of the Parliament building.
 The work carried out included the renovation of the interior and the reconstruction of the exterior with glass facades.
-In 2021, Mabetex Group won an EUR 104 million tender for the construction of Albania's new Vlora airport.
+In 2021, the group won an EUR 104 million tender for the construction of Albania's new international airport in Vlora.